ahoymrag/ahoymrag.github.io/businessMAN/wine/wine_# Terms and Agreement of Work.md

 ## 3. Timeline
 - **Initial Contract Term:** [Start Date] to [End Date]
 - **Deliverables:**
+   - **Website Enhancements:**
+     - Complete front-end development and e-commerce platform enhancements by [End of Month 1].
+     - Ensure mobile responsiveness and SEO optimization by [Mid-Month 2].
+     - Launch updated website with improved user experience by [End of Month 2].
+   - **Square POS System Integration:**
+     - Begin integration of Square POS systems for retail partners by [Start of Month 2].
+     - Complete integration and testing by [End of Month 2].
+   - **Film Shoot for Commercial:**
+     - Schedule and plan the film shoot for the commercial by [Early January].
+     - Conduct the film shoot by [Mid-January].
-   - Sales target for Connecticut by [Target Date]
+   - **Sales target for Connecticut by [Target Date]**
-   - First marketing campaign rollout by [Target Date]
+   - **First marketing campaign rollout by [Target Date]**
-   - Website updates by [Target Date]
-   - Quarterly review of the commercial strategy and adjustment of sales tactics.
+   - **Quarterly review of the commercial strategy and adjustment of sales tactics.**

 ---